quobit/awesome-python-in-education/CONTRIBUTING.md

 ## What kinds of contributions are expected

+Improving the list by:

+* adding/removing
+* reorganizing/reordering
+* labeling/reviewing

-Improving the list by adding resources, reorganizing them, labeling or reviewing are all examples of helpful contributions.
+resources are all examples of helpful contributions.

 ## Ground Rules